jneander/data-structures-and-algorithms-in-typescript/src/glossary.md

 contiguous memory.
 Typically, each element in a list would have the same data type.
 But this may or may not be enforced by either the programming language's type system or the specific implementation of the list.

+## Load Factor

+In a data structure, the load factor is the amount of data points divided by the total storage capacity.
+Put another way, this is the percentage of storage capacity currently used to hold data.

 ## Node